HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 Step 3: Treat Room With Bed Bug Spray

-You need to build a defense.
-First step – Use a top brand of chemical bed bug spray for your room, trim, baseboards, furniture, and carpeting if you’ve discovered bed bugs.
+It would be best to build a defense.
+First step: If you’ve discovered bed bugs, Use a top-brand chemical bed bug spray on your room, trim, baseboards, furniture, and carpeting.

-Again, we recommend using all-natural bed bug spray such as EcoRaider for spraying the room’s hard surfaces.
+Again, we recommend using all-natural bed bug spray such as EcoRaider to spray the room’s hard surfaces.

-Don’t forget to spray all the cracks and crevices you can find along all the walls – areas that will not come in direct contact with your skin.
+Remember to spray all the cracks and crevices along the walls—areas that will not directly contact your skin.

-After thoroughly cleaning the room, you can also take extra safety precautions, using a bed bug “fogger” to fog an entire room with products such as this one from Hot Shot.
+After thoroughly cleaning the room, you can also take extra safety precautions, such as using a bed bug “fogger” to fog an entire room with products like this one from Hot Shot.

 Step 4: Powder the Entire Room